Best sports massage guns for triathletes

 Best for travel

-At 669g Hyperice Hypervolt Go is lighter than many competitors, while it has a battery life of 150mins.
+At 669g Hyperice Hypervolt Go is lighter than many competitors, while it has a battery life of 150mins (the updated Hyperice Hypervolt 2 now has a claimed three-hour run time).
 Considering the size and weight of this sports massage gun, we think that’s reasonable.

 It was also comfortable to hold and manoeuvre, allowing us to get to hard-to-reach spots with ease.

-The device comes with two attachments, a flat disk and a pointy bullet, but this is quite a limited selection compared to other options featured here.
-It can be used at three speeds up to 3,200 percussions per minute, each providing a different step in intensity, but many others on the market do offer more options.
+The device comes with two attachments, a flat disk and a pointy bullet.
+But this is quite a limited selection compared to other options featured here.
+You can use it at three speeds up to 3,200 percussions per minute, each providing a different step in intensity.
+Although many others on the market do offer more options.

 Along with the device, Hyperice also gives you access to its impressive app, which takes you through routines.
 There are even personalised recommendations once you’ve connected it to your Strava, Garmin or Apple Health.